-EMERGENCY ASSEMBLY POINT (EAP)
+BUILDING EMERGENCY ASSEMBLY POINT (EAP)

+1st Battalion (A & B)

+Under the overhang of Heritage Hall

+2nd Battalion (C & D)

+Under the overhang of Heritage Hall

+3rd Battalion (E & F)

+Under the overhang of Heritage Hall

+4th Battalion New Hall

-Under the overhang of Heritage Hall Under the overhang of Heritage Hall Under the overhang of Heritage Hall Under the overhang of Heritage Hall
+Under the overhang of Heritage Hall

-- In the event a fire is close to the EAP, students should assemble in the front of the Gym farthest from the fire. - Residents are to remain at their EAP until the building is cleared by the University Police Department and Emergency Personnel.
-Residents will not be allowed to re-enter the premises until directed to do so by the University Police Department and/or Fire Department. - Residents must comply with directions given by Residential Life staff, University Police, Emergency Personnel, and/or other College officials. - Failing to abide by the evacuation procedures are subject to judicial action/fees.
+• In the event a fire is close to the EAP, students should assemble in the front of the Gym farthest from the fire.

+- Residents are to remain at their EAP until the building is cleared by the University Police Department and Emergency Personnel.
+Residents will not be allowed to re-enter the premises until directed to do so by the University Police Department and/or Fire Department. - Residents must comply with directions given by Residential Life staff, University Police, Emergency Personnel, and/or other College officials. - Failing to abide by the evacuation procedures will be referred to the Conduct Office.

-EMERGENCY INCIDENTS/DISASTERS/WIDE-SPREAD DISRUPTION: In times of extreme emergency, widespread disruption and/or life-threatening crisis, the OHRL is authorized to institute measures/systems to protect and preserve the health, property, and wellbeing of our students, faculty, staff, as well as our neighboring communities.
+EMERGENCY INCIDENTS/DISASTERS/WIDE-SPREAD DISRUPTION: In times of extreme emergency, wide-spread disruption and/or life-threatening crisis, the DRL is authorized to institute measures/systems to protect and preserve the health, property, and wellbeing of our students, faculty, staff, as well as our neighboring communities.
 As a condition of remaining in on-campus housing, students are expected to comply with all procedures, systems, and measures formed to respond to emergency conditions.
 College officials have the right to enforce all measures of emergency response at any point to ensure the protection of lives, assets, and the environment.
 Failure to comply with these expectations during any emergency condition may result in student conduct action and/or removal from on-campus housing.

 FIRE SAFETY/DRILLS: Each room and all public spaces within the residence halls are equipped with fire warning devices that are linked with the central fire alarm system.
 All are for the protection of the occupants.
 Tampering and/or interference with, as well as destruction or misuse of fire safety and fire prevention equipment is prohibited.
-This includes but is not limited to: fire extinguishers, fire hoses, fire alarms, pull station, heat and smoke detectors, sprinklers, and exit signs.
+This includes but is not limited to fire extinguishers, fire hoses, fire alarms, pull station, heat and smoke detectors, sprinklers, and exit signs.
 Other prohibited behavior or items include, but are not limited to:

-- Falsely reporting a fire, bomb threat, serious injury, or any other emergency, or pulling a fire alarm when no fire is evident. - Setting a fire or possessing or using flammable or highly combustible materials. - Failing to evacuate a building at the sound of a fire alarm or when directed by College staff. - Overloading outlets. - Smoking in non-designated smoking areas. - Unauthorized uses of appliances in residence halls. - Blocking access to hallway, window, or suite exits. - All appliances must be free from frays or defects in wiring.
+- Falsely reporting a fire, bomb threat, serious injury, or any other emergency, or pulling a fire alarm when no fire is evident. - Setting a fire, possessing, or using flammable or highly combustible materials. - Failing to evacuate a building at the sound of a fire alarm or when directed by College UPD, FDFY, College Staff. - Overloading outlets. - Smoking in non-designated smoking areas. - Unauthorized uses of appliances in residence halls. - Blocking access to hallway, window, or suite exits. - All appliances must be free from frays or defects in wiring.
 The use of gas, alcohol, or other flame-producing chemicals is prohibited.
 Charcoal fires or barbecues are prohibited indoors.
 Grills must be at least 25 feet from buildings. - Please see prohibited items listed above.

-College policy and New York State law require the College to conduct a number of fire drills in the Residence Hall each semester.
+College policy and New York State law require the College to conduct several fire drills in the Residence Hall each semester.
 It is a violation of both State law and College policy to remain in the building during a fire drill.
 Any time the alarm sounds, students and any guests must leave the building immediately, closing any doors behind them, and following the specified evacuation route.
-Failure to vacate the building when the fire alarm sounds is a violation of policies.
+Failure to vacate the building when the fire alarm sounds is a violation of policy.